 This takes place twice a year on a Sunday in spring and autumn (for dates and times, please see below or in the weekly notices; alternatively contact the Parish Office).
 A time to remember the departed who were close to us.
 All welcome.

-Due to the Covid-19 emergency, no services are currently taking place at the Abbey Church.
+Due to the Covid-19 emergency, only a limited number of services are currently taking place at the Abbey Church.
 Refer to the Covid-19 emergency section for details.